-We have been a licensed Grade ‘A’ dairy since August 2005, with many more years of goat husbandry prior to that, so we know our goats and we know what it takes to produce a quality product from healthy animals.
+We have been a licensed Grade ‘A’ dairy since August 2005, but actually started with goats in 1974, so we know our goats and we know what it takes to produce a quality product from healthy animals.

 Our small herd of Nubian dairy goats provide us with wonderful milk which is bottled fresh daily for our approved customers.
 We pay close attention to the overall nutrition and health of our animals to ensure the highest quality and best tasting milk.

 We only sell direct to the customer, not at Farmers Markets or in stores.
 Because of a limited quantity of fresh milk to sell, we carefully add customers as the does increase in production, so sometimes it takes a bit before we can squeeze in new customers.
 Typically, when we have space available in our program, we arrange a mutual interview with our potential customers to provide an opportunity to meet us, see our processes, provide ample opportunity for questions and answers, and receive a handbook for how to purchase and care for the milk.

 We hope you find answers to all of your questions about the farm here on our website, but if not, please feel free to contact us for more information.
 You may also contact the farm to inquire about availability in our program.